 Anna puts her money in a savings account.
 Safe, convenient, no surprises.

-Beat decides differently: he invests in shares – specifically in a fund that contains the largest companies in all industrialized countries, the MSCI World.
-He buys a small piece of Apple, Nestlé, Toyota and hundreds of other companies at the same time.
+Beat decides to do things differently: He invests in stocks—specifically in a fund that includes the largest companies from all industrialized nations, the MSCI World.
+In doing so, he essentially buys a small stake in Apple, Nestlé, Toyota, and hundreds of other companies all at once.

 In the end, Anna looks at her account: 10,000 has become around 17,000 francs.
 Not bad – if it weren’t for inflation, which has quietly eaten up most of it.

-Beat, on the other hand, has over 180,000 francs in his account over the same period – 18 times his original investment, with an average annual return of 8.4%.
+Beat, on the other hand, has over 180,000 francs in his account over the same period— 18 times his initial investment, with an average annual return of 8.4%.

 How is this possible?
 The answer lies in three factors – one of which is particularly underestimated: